-- Attendance (minimum of 80% attendance per unit is required) - A pass of 100% for the drug calculations tests - Deemed competent in all practical competency and theoretical assessments - A pass grade in classroom presentations - Successful completion of each Student Placement 100% Attendance of Student Placements is required
+- Attendance (minimum of 80% attendance per unit is required) - A score of 100% for the drug calculations tests: You will have up to 3 attempts to successfully pass the drug calculations test.
+In the event that a student does not attain 100% score by their third attempt, it will be necessary for the student to defer their studies to the subsequent academic group (or withdraw from the course).
+Following this, the student will need to re-enroll in the medication unit (incurring the associated unit cost) and attend all unit sessions before becoming eligible for another drug calculation test. - Deemed competent in all practical competency and theoretical assessments - A pass grade in classroom presentations - Successful completion of each Student Placement 100% Attendance of Student Placements is required